Japanese Chin

 Exercise Needs

-The Japanese Chin does not require much exercise, but enjoys occasional walks and play sessions.
+The Japanese Chin is moderately active indoors and does not require much exercise.
+This breed does best with a daily walk and occasional play sessions.

 Grooming Needs

-Daily brushing is required for your Japanese Chin.
+Daily brushing is required for your Japanese Chin's silky hair.
+Chins will often groom themselves to stay clean.
 Occasional professional grooming is recommended.
-Keep hair inside the ear well trimmed to avoid ear infections.
+Keep hair inside the ears well trimmed to avoid ear infections.

 Temperament

-This breed is intelligent, lively and charming.
-The Japanese Chin makes a great indoor companion.
+This breed is intelligent, lively, charming and affectionate.
+The Japanese Chin makes an excellent indoor companion.
 Good with other dogs and pets, this breed is best suited for homes without small children.
 Although it has a gentle nature, this dog enjoys being the center of attention.
 Chins have a tendency to be more obedient than other small breeds, and can be taught good manners and entertaining tricks.
 Barking is uncommon, so when a Chin barks you can be sure a stranger or disturbance is near.

 Compatibility with Kids